 Bear in mind that keeping the tyres at an adequate pressure saves fuel.
-If the tyre pressure is just one bar (14.5 psi / 100 kPa) too low, fuel consumption can increase by as much as 5%.
+If the tyre pressure is just one bar too low, fuel consumption can increase by as much as 5%.
 Due to the greater rolling resistance, under-inflation also increases tyre wear and impairs handling.